robertmartin8/ReasonableDeviations/_posts/2017-07-05-social-seating.md

 It is at this stage that we need to recall the previously-defined vector notation.
 Just as $x_6$ represents the relationship of individual 6 to the network, the vector representing individual $u_1$'s relationship to the network is $x_{u_1}$.

- If we wanted to find how much indiviudal 4 contributes to the enjoyment of individual 6, we would look in the 4th entry of $x_6$.
+ If we wanted to find how much individual 4 contributes to the enjoyment of individual 6, we would look in the 4th entry of $x_6$.
 Likewise, the enjoyment produced in individual $u_1$ by individual $u_2$ can be found by looking in the $u_2$th entry of the vector $x_{u_1}$.
 This subscript-within-subscript notation is very confusing, which is why we defined an alternative notation, the square-bracket notation wherein $[i, m]$ represents the $m$th row of the vector $x_i$.

 With this notation, the $u_2$th entry of the vector $x_{u_1}$ is simply written as $[u_1, u_2]$.